Alabama upset: Ku Klux Klan prosecutor Doug Jones beats far-right Republican Roy Moore for Senate seat | The Japan Times

 Ultimately, Tuesday’s contest came down to which side better motivated its supporters to vote.
 Alabama Secretary of State John Merrill said turnout likely would not exceed 25 percent of registered voters.

-Jones successfully fought to cobble together an unlikely coalition of blacks, liberal whites and moderate Republicans.
+Jones successfully fought to cobble together an unlikely coalition of African-Americans, liberal whites and moderate Republicans.

-“This is an important time in Alabama’s history, and we feel very confident where we are and how this is going to turn out,” the Democrat said after casting his ballot Tuesday.
+At his election night headquarters, stunned supporters erupted in celebration as news of his victory was announced.
+Many danced to the song “Happy.”
+Some cried.

-On the ground in Alabama on Tuesday, those who stood in line to cast their ballots were far more focused on the candidates than the broader political fallout.
+“I honestly did not know that this was even an option.
+I didn’t think that we could elect a Democrat,” said 26-year-old campaign volunteer Jess Eddington, her eyes red from tears of joy.
+“I am so proud we did.”

 Teresa Brown, a 53-year-old administrative assistant, said she preferred Jones, in part, because he would be better positioned to work across party lines.
 “We don’t need a pedophile in there,” Brown added.